A - Z Guidance

 (See also: Statutory overlap, duplication, or substitution)

-- Special Schools – these are provisions for children with learning difficulties or disabilities that cannot be met within a mainstream setting
+We will also fund educational organisations registered as a Special School.
+Special Schools are provisions for children with learning difficulties or disabilities that cannot be met within a mainstream setting.

 School Exclusions